GunjanDhanuka/me/content/posts/intern-at-rubrik/index.md

 On the bright side, I had prepared loads of Google Docs, found out a number of potential errors and figured out a tentative flow for our solution.
 Then I prepared a single Master Doc that contained all my findings and possible workflows.
 It was nicely appreciated on our team's Slack, and I was now happy with how things were going!

 Most of the Trident team was based in the U.S., but they were always helpful and critical about the smallest of details (which definitely helped me immensely)!
 The proof-of-concept was now complete, and green flag was given to start the implementation 🚀.

 Rubrik's CEO, Bipul, visited India during our second week and we had a grant treat at The Conrad.
 He hailed from Bihar, my home state, and I was very moved by the company he had built!

-{{< figure src="desk.jpg" title="My desk setup" align="center" width="600" >}}
+{{< figure src="8th_floor.jpg" align="center" title="Refreshment Counter">}}

 ## Month 2
 The second month was much more exciting, since I had finally coding stuff!
 The first commit we had to make was simply adding my name to the New-Hires list, and funnily enough, it took me two weeks to get that through 😂.
 It somehow required permissions of a privileged group, and I thought the issue was too insignificant to my manager.
 That was the commit that took me the longest time to push, throughout my internship! ☠️.